 Putting our Mad Scientist Present all together

 I measured out all of the ingredients for each of the recipes and cut out the recipe cards.
-Then I labeled each of the canisters using a sharpie* and grabbed some yarn from my stash and tied each of the different recipes up together in a stack.
-Since several of the recipes use the same materials, it was helpful to tie each stack of ingredients together.
+Then I labeled each of the canisters using a sharpie*, grabbed some yarn from my stash, and tied each recipe up in a stack.
+Since several recipes use the same materials, it was helpful to tie each stack of ingredients together.

 I slipped the ingredients into a gift bag, and Princess had lots of fun stuffing tissue paper in there, and then we headed off to the party.